satishk01/OpenManus/README.md

 steps to insall git

-sudo yum install -t git
+sudo yum install -y git

 The EC2 instance should have a role associated to access Bedrock models